robmhoward/ExcelJsDocumentation/resources/bindingCollection.md

 Parameter       | Type  | Description
 --------------- | ------ | ------------
  `index`| Number | Required.
 Index value of the object to be retrieved.
-Zero indexed.
+Zero-indexed.

 #### Returns